marcopestrin/attraction-in-cities/README.md

 A simple web application made by `Express` framework to test the APIs of `OpenWeatherMap` and `Yelp`.

 ## Focus
+Develop a simple server that in turn invokes third-party APIs by manipulating the data.
 ## Features
+The following cases were tested
+- missing or incorrect tokens
+- misspelled cities
+- wrong third-party APIs path
+- incorrect primary endpoint input

+## more informations
+- There isn't defined number of input cities to put, but the code has been tested up to 5 cities (sydney, london, boston, paris, osaka).
+- The number of businesses to display has been limited to 5.
+This setting can be changed from the `settings.js` file.
+- A simple input validator has been added: [Joi](https://joi.dev/api/)

 # Requirements
 - nodeJS `v14.5.0`